edupoux/MVA_2022_SL/README.md

 # NEW!

-- The Holger Shwenk course will not be prerecorded but be delivered live on Mar 8, 2021 from 9 to 11am.  https://us02web.zoom.us/j/81410190794
+- The Holger Schwenk course will not be prerecorded but be delivered live on Mar 8, 2021 from 9 to 11am.  https://us02web.zoom.us/j/81410190794
 passwd: W2CCJC

 - Jan 25, 2021; the list of possible projectst is available here: